Our history

 Restoring and conserving ecosystems

-The Trust brings its conservation grant-making into focus with a new programme.
+The Trust brings its conservation grant-making into focus.
 A key aim is to build the capacity of local communities to restore grasslands and wetlands in the Caucasus, Central Asia, southern Europe and the Eastern Mediterranean.
 Current grantees include the Bulgarian Society for the Protection of Birds, the Estonian Fund for Nature and the Association for the Conservation of Biodiversity in Kazakhstan.

 2020